-This scholarship is a tuition only scholarship offered to beginning freshmen students and incoming transfer students during fall and/or spring terms only.
-The President's Scholarship is based on academic achievement and is awarded to students with a minimum high school GPA of 3.75 on a 4.0 scale and a combined SAT score of 1280 or above on the Critical Reading and Mathematics portions of the test OR a composite ACT score of 27.
-Transfer students will be awarded the President's Scholarship if their cumulative (from all colleges) transfer GPA is a minimum 3.75 on a 4.0 scale.
-The ACT or SAT score will be required if the student transfers in less than 30 credit hours.
-If more than 30 hours are transferred, the ACT/SAT requirements will be waived.
-Students receiving the President's Scholarship may continue receiving this scholarship for up to 8 semesters providing they meet the following requirements:
+This scholarship is a tuition only scholarship offered to beginning first-year students and incoming transfer students.
+The President's Scholarship is based on academic achievement and is awarded to students with a minimum high school GPA of 4.0 on a 4.0 scale and a combined SAT score of 1280 or above on the Critical Reading and Mathematics portions of the test OR a composite ACT score of 27.
+Transfer students will be awarded the President's Scholarship if their cumulative (from all colleges) transfer GPA is a minimum of 4.0 on a 4.0 scale.
+Students receiving the President's Scholarship may continue receiving this scholarship for 8 semesters providing they meet the following requirements:

-- 1. Maintain a grade of "B" or above in Spiritual Formation. - 2.
-Maintain a cumulative GPA of 3.75 or above.
-If the student's cumulative GPA should fall between 3.74 and 3.5, the scholarship will be reduced to the Dean's Scholarship amount until the cumulative GPA is raised to 3.75 or higher.
-At that point, the President's Scholarship will be reinstated. - 3.
-Be a full-time student (12 or more credit hours) - 4.
+- 1. Maintain a grade of "B" or above in Christian Service - 2.
+Maintain a cumulative GPA of 3.75 or above. - 3.
+Be a full-time student (12 or more credit hours) for the entire semester. - 4.
 Any student placed on disciplinary probation is subject to forfeiting scholarship funds. - 5.
-All general requirements for initial qualifications must be upheld. - 6.
-This is a needs-based scholarship, tuition discount only.
-Amount awarded cannot exceed the amount of the billing statement after the financial aid is applied to the student's account.
+All general requirements for initial qualifications must be upheld.

-REFERRAL SCHOLARSHIP FOR CURRENT ABU STUDENTS (UP TO \$2,000 PER YEAR)
+REFERRAL SCHOLARSHIP FOR CURRENT ABU STUDENTS (UP TO \$2,000 PER YEAR): Limit to 5 referrals per academic year if not combined with any other ABU scholarships and cannot exceed the cost of flat rate tuition.

 This scholarship is a tuition only scholarship offered to students currently enrolled at Arlington Baptist University.
-Current students can refer their friends and family members to ABU by filling out a New Student Referral Form.
+Current students can refer their friends and family members to ABU by completing the online New Student Referral Form.
 If the referred student enrolls full-time at ABU, both the current student and the new student will receive a \$1,000 scholarship for each semester they complete together.
 Initial recruitment must be made outside of a school sponsored recruitment effort and the name of the recruited student must be submitted to the recruitment office prior to the submission of application.
-The only limit to the number of \$1,000 scholarships that a recruiting student may receive is that a student's total ABU scholarships may not exceed the flat-rate tuition charges for a given semester.
-Both students will continue to receive this scholarship if they meet the following requirements:
+If this scholarship is combined with any of the other ABU scholarships, the referral scholarship will be limited based on the requirements of the other scholarships.
+Each student will continue to receive this scholarship if the student meets the following requirements:

-- 1. Maintain a grade of "B" or above in Spiritual Formation. - 2.
+- 1. Maintain a grade of "B" or above in Christian Service - 2.
 Maintain a cumulative GPA of 2.5 or above.
-If one of the student's cumulative GPA should fall below a 2.5, both students become ineligible for scholarship funds until the deficient GPA is restored. - 3.
+If the student's cumulative GPA falls below 2.5, the student becomes ineligible for scholarship funds until the deficient GPA is restored. - 3.
 Be a full-time student (12 or more credit hours) for the entire semester. - 4.
-If either student becomes subject to disciplinary action, the scholarship will be suspended for a minimum of one semester for both students.
+If a student becomes subject to disciplinary action, the scholarship will be suspended for at least one semester for that student.
 A request for reinstatement following disciplinary action will be considered on a case-by-case basis. - 5.
-This scholarship will be awarded at the conclusion of the term based upon the successful completion of the requirements by both students. - 6.
-Both students must return for this to apply to subsequent semesters. - 7.
-All general requirements for initial qualifications must be upheld. - 8.
-This is a needs-based scholarship, tuition discount only.
-Amount awarded cannot exceed the amount of the billing statement after the financial aid is applied to the student's account.
+Both students must return to ABU to apply for subsequent semesters.
+If one of the students graduates from ABU, the other will continue to receive the scholarship if they are attending ABU full-time and meet the other requirements.